michaelssavage/plantbassd/posts/takeovers/18_Rory-Sweeney.md

 One third of the @bittentwicecollective, Sweeney has made a name for himself within Dublin’s underground electronic sound, and the constant variation within his productions has made him into one of Ireland’s most exciting producers in a very short period of time.

 9 tasty seleçions in this edition.
-Expect trap, hip-hop, ghetto tech, footwork & more!
+Expect trap, hip-hop, ghetto tech, footwork & more: [Plant Bass'd Picks.]("https://open.spotify.com/playlist/5skAgzUfGmZLwrOPNLnGVf?si=b744c3ef583c4c4e")

-Link in our bio & track snippets in our story.
 @eggboy_design on dem graphikz.